Warframe: Deimos Arcana

-Warfame's Deimos expansion was released on November 19, 2020 for PC.
-It adds new weapons, and a new Necramech "Bonewidow".
-It was also planned to release with Lavos, an alchemist Warframe but was delayed due to Covid.
-It also added numerous quality of life changes and new setting options.
+Warframe's Deimos expansion was released on November 19, 2020, for PC.
+It adds new weapons and a new Necramech "Bonewidow".
+It was also planned to release with Lavos, an alchemist Warframe but was delayed due to the COVID-19 pandemic.
+It also added numerous quality-of-life changes and new setting options.

-Warframe's second Deimos expansion was released on December 18, 2020 for PC, then was released on January 21, 2021 for Console.
-This was a one month event following the Tenno's victory and the Sentients' defeat in Operation: Scarlet Spear, Erra and the Sentients have retreated and gone into hiding.
-The second Sentient invasion in the Origin System thus begins, and the Orphix Sentient Units return, but this time they have been taught to override Warframes by deploying weaponized pulses cleverly designed to disable them, leaving the Necramechs as the Tenno's last option.
+Warframe's second Deimos expansion was released on December 18, 2020, for PC, then was released on January 21, 2021, for Console.
+This was a one-month event following the Tenno's victory and the Sentients' defeat in Operation: Scarlet Spear, Erra, and the Sentients have retreated and gone into hiding.
+The second Sentient invasion in the Origin System thus begins, and the Orphix Sentient Units return.
+This time, they have been taught to override Warframes by deploying weaponized pulses cleverly designed to disable them, leaving the Necramechs as Tenno's last option.

 During the Operation, Natah transmits messages to the Tenno, revealing that she was the one who taught the Orphix to disable Warframes.
-Her messages about deploying the Orphix series, containing a letter followed by a number, reveal a code from ordering the numbers, which says: "I AM DYING".
+Her messages about deploying the Orphix series, containing a letter followed by a number, reveal a code from ordering the numbers, which says: " I AM DYING".

 Father in the Necralisk on Deimos will have a shop where players can spend their earned Phasic Cells, including a brand-new Warframe, his helmet, and his weapon, new Necramech mods and cosmetics, and items.

 Corpus Proxima

 The Corpus Proxima expansion was released on March 19, 2021.
-It aimed to simplify the Railjack component of the game by making it easier to acquire a ship with fewer components, eliminate the need to have a Clan Dojo, and the ability to buy a complete Railjack from the game's stores.
+It aimed to simplify the Railjack component of the game by making it easier to acquire a ship with fewer components, eliminating the need to have a Clan Dojo, and the ability to buy a complete Railjack from the game's stores.
 It also included additional Railjack missions through additional sectors/planets.
-Players could also recruit crewmates for their Railjacks to man the ship's guns or maintain the ship while the player is away, as well as train them for specific tasks and give them their own weapons.
-Three new Proxima regions were added to the Railjack system: Neptune, Pluto and Venus Proxima.
+Players could also recruit crewmates for their Railjacks to man the ship's guns or maintain the ship while the player is away, as well as train them for specific tasks and give them their weapons.
+Three new Proxima regions were added to the Railjack system: Neptune, Pluto, and Venus Proxima.